jbm4/economics-code-samples/README.md

 ## Regression Table Latex Sample (LaTeX)
 [`PS3_LatexRegressionTableSample.tex`](PS3_LatexRegressionTableSample.tex)

-Latex sample for the output table from "ImpactEval3.ipynb", rendered as [`PS3_LatexRegressionTableSample.pdf`](PS3_LatexRegressionTableSample.pdf).
+Latex sample for the output table from `ImpactEvalPS3_RegressionSample.ipynb`, rendered as [`PS3_LatexRegressionTableSample.pdf`](PS3_LatexRegressionTableSample.pdf).

 ## Gas Station Antitrust Analysis (Stata)
 [`MarketShare_StataSample.do`](MarketShare_StataSample.do)

-Using Stata, verifies a competitive effects analysis for a chain of nine Valero-branded gas stations (TB II–XVI and OB I) in the Phoenix, AZ metro area, with OPIS price and location data.

-Replicates great-circle distance calculations in Stata, then constructs antitrust diversion ratios under three geographic market definitions (unrestricted, within 10 miles, within 5 miles),used to assess the degree of competitive substitutability between the focal stores and surrounding stations.
+Replicates great-circle distance calculations in Stata, then constructs antitrust diversion ratios under three geographic market definitions (unrestricted, within 10 miles, within 5 miles), used to assess the degree of competitive substitutability between the focal stores and surrounding stations, for antitrust litigation analysis.

 ## Data
 Data files are not included in this repository.
 Sources: